Mayangukiral Oru Maadhu: Release and reception

 Mayangukiral Oru Maadhu was released on 30 May 1975.
 Distributors refused to buy the film as they wanted the heroine character to die which Muthuraman refused to change it as he wanted to end the film in a revolutionary manner.
 This led the producer to distribute the film by himself; however this end was well received by audience.
-The film was certified "U" (unrestricted) by the censor board despite having a lovemaking scene.
+The film was certified "U" (unrestricted) by the censor board despite having a sex scene.
 When Muthuraman who initially thought the certificate was given for removing this scene surprisingly asked the censor official for providing "U" when he expected "A" (adults only), the official said that this particular scene was a turning point in the film and it only showed the consequences of it so they decided not to remove it.
 Kanthan of Kalki said Babu's cinematography uplifted the film while appreciating Muthuraman's direction and called Sujatha's performance as lifeline of the film.